 Franklin & Marshall College has outlined a set of policies and procedures for "mandated reporters" to report incidents of sexual misconduct.
 The College has defined all employees, both faculty and professional staff, as mandated reporters in the context of three federal laws that establish responsibilities for employees of colleges to report certain categories of crimes and incidents, especially sexual misconduct.
 It is the responsibilities established by the Clery Act, Title VII and Title IX that give rise to the term “mandated reporter" or "mandatory reporter" and the policies outlined here:

-Members of the faculty and professional staff who witness or become aware of possible sexual harassment or misconduct involving a student perpetrated by another student, a member of the College's faculty or professional staff, contracted employees or another individual affiliated with the College should promptly contact (without contacting ANY other individual, including any supervisor, academic chair or administrative department head):
+Members of the faculty and professional staff who witness or become aware of possible sexual harassment or misconduct involving a student perpetrated by another student, a member of the College's faculty or professional staff should promptly contact (without contacting ANY other individual, including any supervisor, academic chair or administrative department head):

 No retaliation will be taken or permitted against an employee or student who makes a good-faith report of harassment, or toward anyone who cooperates in the investigation of the complaint.
 Allegations of retaliation should be reported to the same individuals (outlined above) to whom reports of sexual harassment and sexual violence are made.